Pschiee/Perfect-Colour/Documentation/Schematics/Weight_Sensor_Prototype/README.md

-The files in this folder contain the electronic design created for the weight sensor used for the project.
+The files in this folder contain the prototype electronic design created for the weight sensor used for the project.

 It implements the following:
 - Chip: HX711.